GoInterject/GoInterject.github.io/wIndex/ReportLookup.md

 ##  Function Summary

 Allows the report creator to insert a specific data value into a cell based on certain criteria.
-Most INTERJECT report functions import a list of data, but this function allows users to choose a specific data column and row and place that data point in a cell.
+Most Interject report functions import a list of data, but this function allows users to choose a specific data column and row and place that data point in a cell.

 Used in conjunction with the [ jDataPortal() ](/wIndex/jDataPortal.html) helper function, ReportLookup() can access DataPortal data still in the memory from report functions that have already returned data, so there are no additional connections to the data source.